Victorurjcds/Accidents/README.md

 # Accidents
 Estimation of car accidents importance

-We have several features about accidents such as: year, day, month, road surface, GPS coordinates, traffic index, etc. We have to estimate wether level of importance for each accident is high or not.
+We have several features about accidents such as: year, day, month, road surface, GPS coordinates, traffic index, etc. We have to estimate wether an accident is relevant or not.

 Dataset: Expedientes.mat
-- Rows: samples
+- Rows: 9341 samples
-- Columns: features
+- Columns: 86 features

+Note: N_Muertos, N_Graves, N_Leves, N_Victimas and importance level should be deleted for data analysis because they are correlated with output (Gravedad features)

 Results:
 - results.p: two pandas Series [Acc test and AUC] for 100 different subsamples.